Faussart: Features

-General
+Preservation

 There are no extant examples in existence of the Faussart, and no written descriptions of it, or manuals covering techniques for its use.
-The English term "Warbrand", used for this weapon is an erroneous modern fictional term invented by companies that sell modern reproductions.
-Warbrand simply meaning "War Sword".
+The English term "Warbrand", simply meaning "War Sword", is an erroneous modern term appended to the weapon by companies that sell modern reproductions.

 Evolution/Development

-The Faussart seems to have developed into the two handed long sword, or was made redundant by it, as there is no evidence that it continued to be used into the Late Medieval era when the longsword became commonplace.
+The Faussart seems to have developed into the two-handed longsword, or was made redundant by it, as there is no evidence that it continued to be used into the Late Medieval era when the longsword became commonplace.